ZeyadAbbas/quran-image-generator/README.md

 | Ukrainian     | uk    | Dr. Mikhailo Yaqubovic                                 |
 | Yoruba        | yo    | Shaykh Abu Rahimah Mikael Aykyuni                      |

+#### These languages were not proof read by me.
+I only speak Arabic and English.
+If you want to change the translation currently in use, you may change it in the `translation_codes` folder.

 The program gives you the ability to automatically post your images online once generated.
 You can set this option in the config file to either, true, false, or ask.
 You can also pick where you want to post the image.

+To use this feature, you must be connected to WI-FI and you must provide your username and password in the appropriate fields in the config file.

 This is a list of currently supported post methods:
 * Instagram
   * Story (insta_story)
   * Post (insta_post)

+#### Your username and password cannot be viewed by me, or anyone online.
+The program only requires this to post your image.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>